mediabymadelyn/mise-en-lens/docs/user-testing-notes.md

 ### P1

-Undergraduate, no film background.
+Undergraduate, moderate film background.

 - Found blurb mode accessible and easy to read
 - Noted they learned something new about a film they had already seen
 - Quiz created friction: hard to tell when an answer was good enough to move on
 - Typed "idk" at least twice during the quiz; found the clarifying question helpful but wanted more guidance on what to actually say
 - Recommendation felt relevant to their taste
+- Strongly disagreed that the visual layout made content easy to navigate
+- Selected quiz mode / immediate feedback as the most valuable feature despite the friction

 ### P2

-Undergraduate, no film background.
+Undergraduate, moderate film background.

 - Blurb mode felt engaging and personalized
 - Quiz feedback sometimes felt like it was looking for a specific answer rather than evaluating what they actually said